 Reading an ovulation test is similar to reading other at-home tests.
 Two lines are typically always present on an LH test.
 When the test line is as dark or darker than the control line the test is considered positive, indicating ovulation is about to occur.

 The first line represents the control line while the second line darkens when LH is detected.
 It’s important to note that your body typically has low levels of luteinizing hormone throughout your cycle, so if the line is faint or lighter than the control line, this means your body has yet to have its LH surge and the process of ovulation has not begun.

 An ovulation predictor kit can have an 99% accuracy when used correctly.

+So, are ovulation tests accurate?
 The good news is that when used correctly, an ovulation test has an approximate 99% accuracy rate of detecting LH in urine.
 Be sure to read all instructions thoroughly and follow each step to get the most accurate reading possible.

 Polycystic ovary syndrome (PCOS) is a common health problem affecting 1 in 10 women of childbearing age.
 Women with PCOS have a hormonal imbalance and metabolism problems that may affect their overall health and appearance.
 If you have PCOS you may experience multiple surges in luteinizing hormone each month without actual ovulation.
 This means that you got your LH surge, but the egg wasn’t released.